a-h-b/DeltaMP/README.md

 If it concerns the quality step, the most common error is a number of reads below the set limit.

-For any other jobs, it means that the previous step unexpectedly terminate before its end or that an error was issued by mothur in the previous step.
+For all other jobs, it means that the previous step unexpectedly terminated before its end or that an error was issued by mothur in the previous step.

 In all those cases, check the standard output (.out) and standard error (.err) log files of the respective step(s) and array(s), which are situated in the "Path to execution location"/SUBPROJECT/log directory.

-To detect job terminated due to overpassing requested memory and/or time, compare the requested memory/time in the problematic step's script with the maximum used memory/runtime during job execution.
+To detect jobs terminated due to overpassing requested memory and/or time, compare the requested memory/time in the problematic step's script with the maximum used memory/runtime during job execution.
 To print job's record after execution, use `qacct` (grid Engine) or `sacct` (SLURM).

 For unsolved issues, send an email to lentendu@rhrk.uni-kl.de, including the .out and .err log files as well as the output of the qacct command for the problematic job.